benders5e/benders5e/firebender.md

 |20th | +6 | 1d12  |200/400| 10| 6 | Element of Power
 </div>

+The attack bonus is hereafter referred to as your firebending modifier.

+Some of your abilities will require targets to make saving throws against your bending.
+The DC for these saving throws is your bending DC:

+---
+**Bending DC** = 8 + Cha modifier + proficiency bonus

+---
+Unless otherwise specified, anytime a target is required to make a saving throw, it makes it against your bending DC.

+#### Bonus Attack
+Firebenders are fierce fighters.
+Anytime you use your action to make a firebending attack (basic or with a form), you may use your bonus action to make a basic firebending attack without expending any additional chi.
+You do not add your damage bonus to this attack.

+### Stance
+Beginning at 2nd level, you adopt a particular stance as your specialty.
+Choose one of the following options:

+#### Dancing Dragon
+You practice a defensive and circular type of bending, gaining a +2 to AC.

 You also have the ability to redirect ranged firebending attacks instead of defusing them.
 Provided you have a free hand or foot, you are able to reduce the damage you take from the attack by 1d10 + your firebending modifier + your firebender level.
 If you reduce the damage to 0, you redirect the element to make a ranged attack against a creature of your choice as part of the same reaction.
 This counts as one of your defusion uses.

 #### Agni Kai